sandipshiwakoti/cinemify-mobile-app/README.md

 # Cinemify Mobile App

 Cinemify mobile app works on android and iOS built with React Native and Native base.
-This app can be used for discovering movies and tv shows with with features like search, add to watchlist etc.
+This app can be used for discovering movies and tv shows with features like search, add to watchlist etc.

 Major Tools used: